-Simultaneous interpreting generally requires some specific equipment – a sound isolation booth for the interpreters (or the speaker!), earphones so that the interpreters hear exactly what is said and earphones for the listeners – and microphones, and amplifiers, and wiring, and transmitters and so on.
-Consecutive interpreting sometimes requires the same equipment but consecutive mode is certainly unavoidable in the absence of the equipment.
+Simultaneous interpreting generally requires some specific equipment – a sound isolation booth for the interpreters (or the speaker!), earphones so that the interpreters hear exactly what is said, and earphones for the listeners – and microphones, and amplifiers, and wiring, and transmitters and so on.
+Consecutive conference interpreting equipment in Vancouver BC sometimes requires the same equipment but the consecutive mode is certainly unavoidable in the absence of the equipment.

 Two questions arise

 - Why not just use consecutive mode for everything?
 And – why not just use simo mode all the time?

 Answer: Consecutive interpreting almost exactly doubles the length of time required to deliver a session and it disrupts the smooth flow of information and nuance to the listeners (in both languages).

 - Why not just use simo mode all the time?

 Answer: Simultaneous interpreting is expensive – a minimum of two and often three highly skilled interpreters and thousands of dollars’ worth of equipment to be rented, rigged, operated and then struck by a team of audio specialists.